EASY HIKES NEAR SEATTLE

-There are a plethora of easy hikes near Seattle : nearby state parks such as Saint Edwards and Twin Falls offer great hikes with modest amounts of mileage and Cougar Mountain has a large number of trails available.
-Peruse this list and find the perfect easy hike near Seattle!
+Whether you are taking the whole family out for a hike or simply looking for a relaxing stroll through the woods, Seattle's proximity to mountains and forests mean there are a plethora of easy hikes near Seattle.
+Nearby state parks such as Saint Edwards on Lake Washington and Twin Falls offer great hikes with modest amounts of mileage and Cougar Mountain has a vast trail network with a variety of easy to moderate trails available.
+Peruse this list and find the perfect hike!

 Twin Falls